DMVis/DMVis/documentation/components/stackedbar.md

 - Type: `d3.ScaleLinear<number, number>`

-The scale which is used for all the bars in the stacked bar.
+The scale is used for all the bars in the stacked bar.
 This will hold a range and a domain in which to fit the stacked bar.

 > Note: If you plot multiple stacked bars below each other, keep this scale the same.
 Or the comparisons will not mean anything.